hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 towers?
 What would the nature of such tower be?
 Who will wait for us atop?
 Will anyone be there?

 I don't know.
 Probably no one knows for sure.
-But i'm sure of one thing, each anwer leads to more questions.

 What matters is that this is your tower.
 You had to be here, gunslinger, it was your inevitable destiny.
 It was very important for me that you made it.